williaz/TechRefresher/Core_Spring.md

   - Implements support for dependency injection with the @Autowired annotation.
 - PersistenceExceptionTranslationPostProcessor
   - Applies exception translation to Spring beans annotated with the @Repository annotation.
+- @Autowired, @Inject, @Resource, and @Value annotations are handled by Spring BeanPostProcessor implementations which in turn means that you cannot apply these annotations within your own BeanPostProcessor or BeanFactoryPostProcessor types

 ### What is an initialization method and how is it declared on a Spring bean?
 - after all prop set and before in use, 3 options in order